dalalsunil1986/News-app-1/README.md

 ## Update 14/OCT/2017 10:15:
 Added the article view class, still didnt work on it.
 Need to change from local SQLite Database to a firebase database, already initated and set up in the android studio.
 Need to begin working on viewing the article inside the xml file using the article view class.

+## Update 15/OCT/2017 15:40:
+Changed the application from local SQLite databases to Firebase.